 singleExtension shall be included only if the TN identified by the TNQuery of the corresponding request object in the OCSPrequest is within the scope of the delegate certificate identified in the CertID object (i.e., the singleExtensions defined in RFC 6960 are not supported).
 When included, singleExtension shall contain a TNQuery with the value of the TN identified by the TNQuery of the request object in the OCSPrequest, as specified in draft-ietf-stir-certificates-ocsp.

+Editor’s note: Modify language to incorporate certificate status and TNAuthorization status into the cert status value.

 If the OCSP service is unable to process the OCSP request, it shall return a responseStatus indicating why the request was not processed, as specified in RFC 6960.

 B.3.2 Sending the OCSP Response